Baby christians and killing.....

 melancholy_banana: why does it suprise you?

-lil_lioness913: because i know my pastor has preached on the topic
+lil_lioness913: because i know my pastor has preached on the topic and

 doesn't seem to have a difficult time, it was just before i began